 The Civil Aviation Safety Authority has rules around the ‘paperless cockpit’ in Australia.

-The two main sources of drag for aircraft are skin-friction drag and lift-induced drag.
+The 2 main sources of drag for aircraft are skin-friction drag and lift-induced drag.
 These constitute approximately one-half and one-third of the total drag, respectively, for a typical long-range flight at cruise conditions.

 Significant levels of research and testing show that riblets, large eddy break-up devices, hybrid laminar flow technology, and innovative wing-tip devices offer the greatest potential for reducing drag.